radudeski/RockUI/README.md

 RockUI version 1.2.0

-Special thanks goes out to Morbis, Blitz, Hawkens and Luna from Rock : Reloaded for all of your support!Akaya, Demonnic, Eraene, tdk1069, Quixote and
+Special thanks goes out to Morbis, Luna, Blitz, Hawkens and Khorton from Rock : Reloaded for all of your support!Akaya, Demonnic, Eraene, tdk1069, Quixote and
 Vadi ( sorry if i missed anyone! )from the Mudlet Discord for all the things they've done for the Mudlet community and the help they've given me along this journey.